"Jones is an astute strategist for global portfolios.” World Trademark Review 1000 – The World’s Leading Trademark Professionals (2019).

-Alicia Grahn Jones concentrates her practice in the areas of trademark clearance, prosecution, global portfolio strategy and trademark enforcement.
-Alicia specializes in strategic management of large global trademark portfolios.
+Alicia Grahn Jones concentrates her practice in the areas of trademark clearance, prosecution, global portfolio strategy, and trademark enforcement.
+Alicia specializes in strategic management of large global trademark portfolios, including counseling for international enforcement on infringement issues.
+Alicia manages global enforcement programs by creating strategy protection plans for brand owners.
+Alicia has managed disputes in more than 200 jurisdictions and successfully resolved numerous complex cross-jurisdictional disputes.
+Alicia also routinely assists clients with global clearance and filing programs for new brands.
 Alicia also has extensive experience representing clients before the Trademark Trial and Appeal Board.

 Alicia is a past President of the Board of Directors for the Georgia Association for Women Lawyers and also serves on the Board of Directors of the Dian Fossey Gorilla Fund.
-Alicia was listed in the 2019 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Alicia has been recognized as a Top 100 Georgia "Super Lawyer" and a Top 50 Women Georgia "Super Lawyer" in 2017 and 2018, a Georgia "Super Lawyer" for Intellectual Property in 2019 and the four years immediately preceding.
-She was honored as one of Georgia's "Rising Stars" by The Daily Report at its 2017 Professional Excellence Awards event.
-Alicia is a member of the Intellectual Property Section of the Georgia Bar Association and the National Association of Collegiate Directors of Athletics.
+She was recognized in 2020 and 2021 by The Best Lawyers in America® for Trademark Law.
+Alicia was listed in the 2021 and the six immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Alicia has been repeatedly recognized as a Georgia "Super Lawyer".
+In 2020, she was named a "Next Generation Lawyer" by Legal 500 US for Non-Contentious Trademark Law.
+Alicia is a Co-Chair of the firm’s Women’s Initiative.

-Represents Energizer, the world famous manufacturer of batteries, in connection with its global trademark portfolio, including clearance, prosecution, and maintenance.
+Represents Delta Air Lines, Inc. in connection with its global trademark portfolio, including enforcement, clearance, prosecution, and maintenance.

 Successfully represented Texas Tech University in litigation to protect its school colors and trademarks.
 The firm’s motion for summary judgment resulted in the court finding liability as a matter of law, and also awarding more than $3 million in damages and attorneys’ fees.
 Texas Tech Univ. v.
 Spiegelberg, 461 F. Supp.
 2d 510 (N.D.
 Tex.
 2006).